News:

 jward

-Quote from: trainman203 on Today at 08:44:10 AMJeffrey, The last steam engines went away when I was almost 9 yr old but not before I got a good solid look at them.
+Quote from: trainman203 on August 14, 2024, 08:44:10 AMJeffrey, The last steam engines went away when I was almost 9 yr old but not before I got a good solid look at them.
 I got diverted by model airplanes for about three years and when I returned to trains at 12, this time becoming a serious model railroader, I went to the depot on my bike looking for the steam engines and they were gone.
 So was the water tank and the water columns along the depot platform where so many times I'd seen the engines taking on water.

 So my young railfan days were spent in the world that you got to know a little bit with first generation diesels all over the place.